-The Criteria Cognitive Aptitude Test (CCAT) measures an individual's aptitude, or ability to solve problems, digest and apply information, learn new skills, and think critically.
+The Criteria Cognitive Aptitude Test (CCAT) is a pre-employment aptitude test that measures an individual's aptitude, or ability to solve problems, digest and apply information, learn new skills, and think critically.
 Individuals with high aptitude are more likely to be quick learners and high performers than are individuals with low aptitude.
 The CCAT consists of 50 items; very few people finish all 50 items in the 15 minute time limit.

 Each individual is given a raw score and a percentile ranking.
 The raw score indicates how many questions (out of 50) the individual answered correctly, while the percentile ranking is a relative performance metric that indicates how the individual scored relative to others who have taken the test.
 For example, a percentile ranking of 45 means than an individual scored better than 45% of the group on which the test was normed.

 Research shows that cognitive aptitude is one of the most accurate predictors of job success: twice as predictive as job interviews, three times as predictive as experience, and four times as predictive as education level.

 If a plane travels at a speed of 400 miles per hour, how many hours will it take to travel 3000 miles?

 Construct Validity: The CCAT has been shown to be highly correlated to other leading measures of cognitive aptitude.
 Correlations with leading employment aptitude tests range from .55 to .8.